-- 32. (1) Export duty payable on dutiable goods being cleared for outright export or a customs procedure referred to in section 23(1)(b) must be paid by the person clearing the goods. - (2) If the duty on the goods is not paid on or before the due date, the Commissioner may recover the duty from- - (a) the person who is in terms of subsection (1) obliged to pay the duty and who failed to pay the duty; - (b) any person who is an exporter in relation to the goods, or if that person is not located in the Republic, from that person or the registered agent of that person representing that person in the Republic; - (c) a person who, at the time of clearance of the goods, is the owner of the goods, or if that person is not located in the Republic, from that person or the registered agent of that person representing that person in the Republic; - (d) a customs broker who submitted the clearance declaration in respect of the goods, subject to section 39; or
+32. (1) Export duty payable on dutiable goods being cleared for outright export or a customs procedure referred to in section 23(1)(b) must be paid by the person clearing the goods.

+(2) If the duty on the goods is not paid on or before the due date, the Commissioner may recover the duty from-

+- (a) the person who is in terms of subsection (1) obliged to pay the duty and who failed to pay the duty; - (b) any person who is an exporter in relation to the goods, or if that person is not 10 located in the Republic, from that person or the registered agent of that person representing that person in the Republic;
-See section 166 of the Customs Control Act for person clearing goods.

-&lt;sup>50 See section 1(3)(a) of the Customs Control Act.

-(e) any security covering those goods provided by any of the persons referred to in paragraphs (a), (b), (c) and (d).
+- (c) a person who, at the time of clearance of the goods, is the owner of the goods, or if that person is not located in the Republic, from that person or the registered agent of that person representing that person in the Republic; - (d) a customs broker who submitted the clearance declaration in respect of the goods, subject to section 39; or - (e) any security covering those goods provided by any of the persons referred to in paragraphs (a), (b), (c) and (d).

-Recovery of export duty when dutiable goods exported or loaded otherwise than through or at places of exit are regarded cleared for outright export
+Recovery of export duty when dutiable goods exported or loaded otherwise than 20 through or at place of exit are regarded cleared for outright export

-- 33. (1) If dutiable goods exported or in the process of being exported otherwise than through, or loaded otherwise than at, a place of exit, are in terms of section 42(3) of the Customs Control Act for tax purposes regarded to be cleared for outright export, the Commissioner must demand payment of any export duty payable on the goods- - (a) from the person who whilst in physical control of the goods committed the breach of the Customs Control Act, or was responsible for the act, on account of which the goods were regarded to be cleared for outright export; - (b) if the person referred to in paragraph (a) is a carrier not located in the Republic, 53 from- - (i) that carrier; or - the registered agent of that carrier representing that carrier in the Republic; - (c) from any person who is an exporter in relation to the goods, or if that person is not located in the Republic, from- - (i) that person; or - (ii) the registered agent of that person representing that person in the Republic.
+33. (1) If dutiable goods exported or in the process of being exported otherwise than through, or loaded otherwise than at, a place of exit, are in terms of section 42(3) of the Customs Control Act for tax purposes regarded to be cleared for outright export, the Commissioner must demand payment of any export duty payable on the goods-

+- (a) from the person who whilst in physical control of the goods committed the breach of the Customs Control Act, or was responsible for the act, on account of which the goods were regarded to be cleared for outright export; - (b) if the person referred to in paragraph (a) is a carrier not located in the Republic, from- - (i) that carrier; or - (ii) the registered agent of that carrier representing that carrier in the Republic; or - (c) from any person who is an exporter in relation to the goods, or if that person is not located in the Republic, from-35 - $(i) \quad that \ person; \ or$ - (ii) the registered agent of that person representing that person in the Republic.